CraigCovey/spark-examples/README.md

 * Multiple Linear Regression

 Within each directory of machine learning code I typically break out the files with a suffix of "_main" and "_func".
 The _main file consists of machine learning code all in one *Main* function.
 The _func file uses functional programming to break up the code into usable functions.
 This is the optimal way to write code and keeps your code tidy.
-Sometimes I include other files and the suffix should easily identify that purpose of the code.
+The _func file will also be more advanced than the _main file.
+So if you are learning Spark or a particular machine learning technique I recommend starting with the _main file.
+Sometimes I include other files and the suffix should easily identify the purpose of the code.

 The code is heavily commented explaining what I am doing and in some places why I chose to do that particular thing.